ooni/spec/probe/README.md

 Nettests are either user initiated or automatically initiated when using the orchestra.
-Interaction (0) describes when the probe communicates with orchestra to get information such as what test to run and with which input.
-Users can choose whether to enable orchestra.
+Interaction (0) describes when the probe communicates with orchestra to get information, such as what test to run and with which input.
+Users can choose whether to enable orchestra or not.
 The specific policy for doing that depends on the app.
 (As of this writing, we have not finished implementing all of orchestra yet).

 Discovering the input for the test is also part of orchestra.
 For example, there is an orchestra endpoint for discovering the list of URLs that needs to be tested when performing [Web Connectivity]( ../nettests/ts-017-web-connectivity.md) tests.
-As of this writing, we're increasingly going towards using this functionality to decide what URLs to test rather than using static URLs shipped inside of the mobile and Desktop apps.
+We aim to use this functionality to decide which URLs to test, rather than using static URLs shipped inside of the mobile and desktop apps.

 When the test name and its input are known, we can move forward with the following steps.